Being and Treating Bodies in Talk Psychotherapy

 For Social Workers, Marriage and Family Therapists, Licensed Professional Counselors, Psychologists and Psychiatrists

-In this workshop we will discuss several essential youtube videos on different styles of somatic psychotherapy and then illustrate the techniques presented through role-play and body-oriented supervision.
+In this workshop we draw on several essential youtube videos on different styles of somatic psychotherapy and then illustrate experientially how the techniques presented might be applied.

 In light of the restrictions placed on us all by COVID-19, we will pay special attention to how to work in a somatically informed way while treating people over video and phone.
 In addition, payment for this course will be on a donation-basis.